GabbedT/ApogeoRV/Docs/Sphinx/external_interface.rst

 The **store channel** is responsable to store data inside the memory.
 Here it's important to have a really low latency, because of the pipeline stalls caused by the store buffer becoming full.

-.. note:: The following nets are relatives to the SytemVerilog interface: `store_interface` defined in `bus_controller_interface.sv`
+.. note:: The following nets are relatives to the SytemVerilog interface: `store_interface` defined in `bus_interface.sv`

 .. list-table:: Store Channel Signals
    :widths: 25 15 15 40